FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 ## Prerequisites

-We'll explain nearly everything that we use, but we expect you to have:
+This tutorial will explain nearly everything that is used, but expect you to have:

 - Basic Node.js knowledge and a Node.js environment set up.
 - Preferably basic [Express](http://expressjs.com) knowledge (or knowledge of a similar web framework, or of the middleware concept).
-- Docker and Docker Compose set up as we'll set up FusionAuth using these.
+- Docker and Docker Compose set up as you'll set up FusionAuth using these.

 It'll also help if you know the basics of OAuth or authentication in general.